Richard Koloda – Holy Ghost: The Life And Death Of Free Jazz Pioneer Albert Ayler

 There seems to be increased interest in the music of Albert Ayler.
 Ayler was undoubtedly, alongside John Coltrane, Ornette Coleman and Pharoah Sanders, one the pioneers of the free jazz movement in the US in the 1960s, but has not really received the recognition that the others have had.
-Ayler’s music in his various ensembles was different in many aspects from that of these other pioneers, but in Coltrane’s opinion Ayler was the Holy Ghost alongside Coltrane himself as The Father and Pharoah Sanders as the Son.
+Ayler’s music in his various ensembles was different in many aspects from that of these other pioneers, but Ayler saw himself as the Holy Ghost alongside Coltrane as the Father and Pharoah Sanders as the Son.

 Recently there have been a number of reissues of Ayler’s sessions, notably the La Cave in Cleveland sessions on Exx-thetic Records, the excellent box set of unissued recordings brought out in 2004 by the Revenant label.
 The book Spirits Rejoice by Peter Niklas Wilson was published in German in 1996, but only made available in Jane White’s English translation in 2022, and now the very comprehensive Holy Ghost book is published.

 I fear nonetheless that the aspect of Ayler’s life that most people remember is that he almost certainly committed suicide, and was found in the Hudson River, and that the BBC decided against broadcasting a recording of the band made in London and wiped the tape.
 His music has often been forgotten.